 We will need to discuss with you what you would like to achieve and prepare the agreement for your approval.
 The other party will need to take independent legal advice on the terms of the agreement before signing the document.
 If there are any queries raised by the other party’s solicitors, we will explain these to you and negotiate your counterproposals.
 The agreement will need to be signed by both parties once finalized.

 It is vital that the agreement is clearly drafted for the court to consider it, in the event that your relationship breaks down.
 We will pay careful attention to the requirements when advising you on the information we need from you, and how we can best protect your legal position.

 Why Adam Bernard Solicitors?

-- Our family department has years of experience in handling cohabitation contracts.
+- Our team of family lawyers and divorce solicitors has years of experience in handling cohabitation contracts.